 - Students attached to research projects may be able to charge conference attendance to the grant.
 Check with the Principal Investigator.

 - Students with industrial sponsors should ask their supervisors to seek support from the company.

-- The Laboratory may be able to help with the cost, but it is important to apply well in advance using the standard expenses form with a note of support from your supervisor.
+- The Laboratory may be able to help with the cost, but it is important to apply well in advance.
+Complete the checklist for expenses applications form and attach it to the standard expenses form with a letter of support from your supervisor.

 - Requests for support will be considered more favourably if the